 Asana’s website is an exercise in minimalism and white space put to great use - for better placement of CTAs and educational content.

 The first fold on the home page explains what Asana is and invites prospects to try it for free.
 An engaging animation follows that showcases the product in action, a demo video and client testimonials.

 This website is doing great at leading their prospects through the conversion funnel and optimizing their learning process for the conversion to take place.

 Websites for products that have a lot of functionalities and features like Asana should have as little visual distractions as possible.
 This brand uses white space to emphasize the most advantageous parts of a product and the quick educational material.

 Fugoo produces, advertises and sells a very particular product: waterproof Bluetooth speakers for outdoors.

 Fugoo’s captivating eCommerce site is using the power of high-quality photography to capture the essence of its brand: the high-end speaker which is set in diverse locations around the world.
 This helps convey more than just a message about a good product — it communicates a lifestyle.

 The brand’s website is experiential and conversion-friendly.
-Photography, mixed with white space to emphasize the qualities and primary traits of a product, as well as the use of video of it in action, create a content-packed home page - in a very non-overwhelming way.
+Photography, mixed with negative space to emphasize the qualities and primary traits of a product, as well as the use of video of it in action, create a content-packed home page that doesn’t overwhelm.